Dr. John Morillo

-To scan a poem for ryhme, you assign a single alphabetical letter, starting with a to the sound of the last word in the line.
+To mark up a poem for rhyme, you assign a single lower-case alphabetical letter, starting with ‘a’ to the sound of the last word in the line.

-Whatever the first sound or end rhyme is, mark it "A." If the next word has the same vowel sound (tree, sea or tree, see), mark
+Whatever the first sound or end rhyme is, mark it ‘a’.
+If the next word has the same vowel sound (tree, sea or tree, see), mark the next line ‘a’.
+IF the next line has a different vowel sound, mark it ‘b’ Lines with the same end vowel sound, the same rhyme, get marked with the same letter.
+A series of marked lines will create a rhyme scheme, for example abab or aabbcc

 Example: The first four lines of Byron's "She Walks in Beauty":